sergei-mironov/mobile-nixos-cfg/README.md

 **Fun**

-* Nix maintainers found out Nix icon on the PinePhone site, to their surprise https://discourse.nixos.org/t/nixos-on-home-page-of-pinephone/4765
+* Nix maintainers, discovering Nix icon on the PinePhone site, to their surprise https://discourse.nixos.org/t/nixos-on-home-page-of-pinephone/4765